Central pattern generator: Neuromodulation

-Modulation is intrinsic to CPG network or required for its activation

 Neuromodulatory synapses may be part of the CPG network itself.
 For example, the CPG underlying the escape swim response in Tritonia diomedea contains intrinsic neuromodulatory neurons.
 These neuromodulatory neurons can enhance neurotransmitter release from another neuron in the circuit and its neuromodulatory actions are thought to be important for producing swim motor program.
-Neuromodulatory inputs can also activate CPG network and can be necessary for generation of rhythmic output.
+Neuromodulatory inputs can also activate CPG networks and can be necessary for generation of rhythmic output.
 Loss of neuromodulatory inputs can abolish rhythmic activity from pyloric network.
 In vertebrates, application of neuromodulators have been shown to evoke locomotor activity.